 When the first element of a value is a code indicating a codec from this specification, as documented in clauses above, such as 'bwc1' , 'bwcb', or 'bwc2', the elements following are the series of values, separated by period characters (“.”):

-— profile_level_idc : indicates the profile and level code defined in XXX
+— profile_level_idc : indicates the profile and level code defined in XXX.

 ST_X: X indicates the SignalType as specified in Table 7-19.